 Top 13 tech tools for home workers

-As promised, here is Francesca Geens’ write-up of last week’s event and it’s so comprehensive I’m splitting it into 3 parts for easy reading!
+As promised, here is Francesca Geens’ write-up of a workshop about tech tools and it’s so comprehensive I’m splitting it into 3 parts for easy reading!

 So what were San’s top ten tech tools?